-The doctoral supervisory committee consists of at least 3 members, all of which must be members of the Graduate Faculty at George Mason University.
-The major advisor from the psychology department and the student select a second faculty member from the department to serve on the committee.
-A third member from outside the department is chosen.
+The doctoral dissertation committee consists of at least 3 members, all of which must be members of the Graduate Faculty at George Mason University.
+The major advisor from the psychology department and the student select two other faculty members from the department to serve on the committee.
 The major criterion for selection of this outside member is his/her ability to contribute to the dissertation project.
 Additional members who are not part of the GMU graduate faculty or who are from outside the university may also be appointed to the committee, but these individuals cannot serve as the required member from outside the department.

-The department chair is responsible for recommending the doctoral supervisory committee to the Dean.
+The department chair is responsible for recommending the doctoral dissertation committee to the Dean.
 The Dean then appoints the members and reserves the right to make such substitutions as appear to be necessary, but always after consultation with the department chair.
 The dissertation advisor is responsible for notifying the department of the desired composition of a student's committee.
 The student and all members of the committee will receive a formal appointment letter from the Dean of the College of Humanities and Social Sciences.